The board view provides a visual, interactive display of work items and their current status.

 You can toggle the Story Board display modes by using the Workflow/Metaphase drop-down:

-You can also set the Work in Progress (WIP) limit and the card time limit, as described in Story Board workflow rules.
+You can also set the Work in Progress (WIP) limit and the card time limit.
+For details, see Story Board workflow rules.

-- You need to be a team member of the selected team.
+- To be a team member of the selected team.

-- You need to have the General System Actions > Customize Story Board By Member permission.
+- To have the General System Actions > Customize Story Board By Member permissions.
 For details, see Assign roles and permissions.

-The following table describes the different actions and steps needed to customize your view.
+The following table describes different actions and steps needed to customize your view: